 - Gather people in one area

-This technique is more widely used by the Army of Club Penguin and the Recon Federation of Club Penguin, popularized by Kailey310.
-Sending out EPF invites to a ton of people throughout the island will eventually bring several down to the EPF headquarters.
-If a group of you are gathered around the table in the HQ, you can then recruit the newcomers from there.
-Theoretically, this can also work by inviting people to an igloo event, a sled race, or any other group activity.
+Sending out EPF invites to people throughout the island will eventually bring several down to the EPF headquarters.
+If a group of you are gathered around the table in the HQ, you can recruit the newcomers from there.
+This can also work by inviting people to an igloo event, a sled race, or any other group activity.